Birgitt Ory: Ambassador to Nigeria

 In September 2019 Ory was appointed as the Ambassador of Germany to Nigeria.
-She was received by President Muhammadu Buhari of Nigeria on September 19, 2019 to present her credentials.
+She was received by President Muhammadu Buhari of Nigeria on September 19, 2019, to present her credentials.
 She was succeeded in 2022 by Annett Günther and went back to Berlin to take up a role in the German Foreign Office.

 On 2 May 2020 Ory met with members of the Economic Community of West African States to discuss security measures.
 Later that month she congratulated Nigeria for holding two major offices in the United Nations, Deputy Secretary General and President of the United Nations General Assembly.

 In August 2020 she called for a stronger partnership between the European Union and African nations, particularly Nigeria and the Economic Community of West African States.
 Ory stated that especially since the COVID-19 pandemic had shifted political priorities around the world, economic recovery is crucial.
-She disclosed that the Embassy of Germany, Abuja was working closely with Nigerian government agencies and local communities to help prevent the spread of the coronavirus, including starting an initiative to provide free face masks and hand washing stations throughout the country.
+She disclosed that the Embassy of Germany, Abuja was working closely with Nigerian government agencies and local communities to help prevent the spread of COVID-19, including starting an initiative to provide free face masks and hand washing stations throughout the country.
 The initiative was officially launched on 3 August 2020 in the Federal Capital Territory.
 The resources provided were produced by women tailors from disadvantaged communities to help improve income opportunities as well as communal health.
 On 12 August 2020 Ory voiced support for the Nigerian government's fight against trafficking illicit wildlife products.

-In September 2020 she helped plead on the behalf of the European Union for Nigeria to lift airspace restrictions against KLM, Air France, and Lufthansa.
+In September 2020, Ory helped plead on the behalf of the European Union for Nigeria to lift airspace restrictions against KLM, Air France, and Lufthansa.
 Also that month, she spoke at the opening of a rehabilitation center in Kaduna built by the German Technical Advisory Group as part of Germany's Equipment Aid Programme initiative.

-She spoke about the bilateral economic opportunities available to Germany and Nigeria at the 8th edition of the German-Nigerian Business Forum on 9 November 2020.